Toogoom

 Toogoom has a typical household mix, with a lower-than-average median household size

-Family households comprise 74.3% of all households, including 21.0% couples with children, 42.4% couples without children, and 10.6% single parent families.
-Non-family households account for the remaining 25.7%, with lone person households at 21.9% and group households comprising 3.3%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.
+Family households constitute 74.3% of all households, consisting of 21.0% couples with children, 42.4% couples without children, and 10.6% single parent families.
+Non-family households account for the remaining 25.7%, with lone person households at 21.9% and group households comprising 3.3% of the total.
+The median household size is 2.3 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households